God’s Work of Redemption

 Redemption calls for confession and repentance

-God’s primary call to sinners is to invite them to recognize and to believe that Jesus is his Son, the expression of himself in human flesh.
+God’s primary call to sinners is to invite them to recognize and to believe that Jesus is Lord, the expression of himself in human flesh.
 Paul put it this way: “That if you confess with your mouth, ‘Jesus is Lord,’ and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you confess and are saved” (Romans 10:9–10).
 The heart belief is more than intellectual.
 It is a conviction at the center of one’s being that cannot be shaken or removed by any lies of the devil or arguments of heretics.
 The verbal confession that “Jesus is Lord” is more than a one-time public statement that is usually made prior to a sinner’s baptism.
 It is an ongoing expression of the sinner’s personal priorities that Jesus is his or her “master”.

 And another basic aspect of God’s call is his requirement that rebellious sinners repent of their sins.
 This was the initial point of Peter’s invitation to the crowds of Jewish and gentile sinners to whom he preached (see Acts 2:38, 3:19), and it was an essential part of Paul’s preaching wherever he went (see Acts 20:21).
 This means that rebellious sinners must turn from their willful and persistent efforts to live with attitudes and behaviors that deny God’s authority over them and to live for their own self-serving pleasures and glory.
 Repentance from sin is more than a momentary emotion of sorrow for having offended God for something that a sinner did, or even thought.
 It is an ongoing change in direction and focus for the life of a redeemed sinner who is no longer being attracted by selfish pleasures and setting the course of his or her life in accord with humanistic pride and ambitions.

 Redemption includes God’s work of justification, sanctification, and glorification